iotaledger/bee/documentation/docs/crate_overview.md

 ---
-description: In this section you will find an overview of all the crates that make up Bee.
+description: In this section, you will find an overview of all the crates that make up Bee.
 image: /img/logo/bee_logo.png
 keywords:
 - troubleshooting